 Community Rating System (CRS)

 City of Boca Raton residents can receive additional savings on flood insurance premiums.
 The discount comes from an improvement in the City’s Community Rating System (CRS) Classification.
-Floodplain management activities implemented by the City of Boca Raton currently may qualify residents in high hazard flood zones for a 15% discount on their flood insurance premium.
+Floodplain management activities implemented by the City of Boca Raton currently may qualify residents for a 15% discount on their flood insurance premium.